BC: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Boston College (BC).
+This is the go-to guide for getting into Bridgewater College.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to BC, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown BC statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Boston College (BC) on CampusReel to see what it’s really like here.
+Also, make sure to check out Bridgewater College on CampusReel to see what it’s really like here.
 If you're interesting in transferring to BC, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at BC

-Last year Boston College (BC)’s acceptance rate was 28.51.
+Last year Bridgewater College’s acceptance rate was 49.27.
 However, check out how the acceptance rate has changed over time.

-As you can see, Boston College (BC) is getting more and more difficult to get into.
+As you can see, Bridgewater College is getting more and more difficult to get into.
 If this trend continue it’s likely that BC will be even more competitive by the time you apply.

 Acceptance rate alone does not indicate your likelihood for getting into BC - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.